Stochastic Molecular Reaction Queueing Network Modeling for In Vitro Transcription Process: Empirical Study

 \subsection{Model Validation}

-This section presents the validation of the proposed model in terms of its ability to predict RNA product purity and yield.
+This section presents the validation of the proposed stochastic mechanistic model in terms of its ability to predict the purity and yield of RNA products by using a batch-based IVT process with a duration of 150 minutes (i.e., $T = 150$).
 The study conducted by \cite{dousis2023engineered} investigated the IVT process purity profiles by using eight different mRNAs with varying lengths and sequence compositions.
 The results revealed that the impurity levels for all eight mRNAs fell within the range of 10\% to 20\%.
 Our model considers two primary sources of impurity: the entry of initiated enzymatic complexes into abortive cycling and the degradation of RNA products.